+Open vs. closed car shipping—what are the main differences?
 Having a vehicle shipped is becoming an increasingly popular practice, especially for those purchasing from a distance, moving out-of-state or for snowbirds who relocate seasonally.
 But there’s a lot that you should know when it comes to shipping a vehicle before you sign on with a carrier.
 One of the most important decisions that you’ll have to make is how to ship it.
 Two of the most popular shipping options are open transport and enclosed transport.
 We’ll look at both shipment methods to help give you a better idea as to what method is best for your situation.
 We’ll start with the more popular open transport.
+To explain the difference between open vs, closed car shipping, we’ll start with the more popular open transport.

 Open Transport: What You Need to Know